200803-JavaFS/Environment-Installation-Guide/README.md

 **Note**: If you receive a warning that says that the bucket you're attempting to add already exists, you don't have to worry as this means that you already have that bucket.

-### Step 4: Install Git
+### Step 4: Install Java

-Now that you've installed Scoop and added some additional buckets for downloading software, open a new terminal and run the following command in order to install Git:
+Now that you've installed Scoop and added some additional buckets for downloading software, open a new terminal and run the following command in order to install Java:

-    scoop install git

-After the installation is complete, verify that you have installed Git properly by typing the following in your terminal:

-    git --version

-### Step 5: Install Java

-In order to install Java, run the following command in your terminal:

     scoop install ojdkbuild8-full